|Sherwood Foresters (Notts and Derby Regiment)||3144 & 71564||17th Battalion|

 Derbyshire Courier 15 July 1916

-Born at Crich in about 1896, George was a farm worker.
-He entered France in June 1915 and was killed in action, aged twenty-two, on 31st December 1917.
+Born at Plaistow Green in 1895, George was a farm worker at Woolley Moor where he worked on his father’s farm.
+He entered France in June 1915 was wounded in 1916 and killed in action, aged twenty-two, on 31st December 1917.
 He is remembered on the Tyne Cot Memorial.

 Medal Roll Index Cards